OpenInternet/saferjourno/content/chapters/chapter-3.en.md

   * When you receive a notification, your device could show the full content of the message on the screen.
 Some device configuations require you to unlock the phone with your face- or fingerprint before seeing the full notification, others do not.
 You can adjust notification visibility in the settings section of the phone.
   * Many journalists and other at-risk individuals could be targeted by an attack known as [SIM jacking](https://www.wired.com/story/sim-swap-attack-defend-phone/).
 In order to reduce the chances of this attack, you could call your mobile phone provider and ask them to put into place additional steps, for example a PIN or a password that you need to give them, before they offer a duplicate SIM card.
   * Turning off location tracking for apps and services when such tracking is not absolutely necessary for the app to function.
 For more information, see the Internews [device location security guide](https://internews.org/resource/device-location-security/), and Consumer Reports' Security Planner pieces on reviewing [Android](https://securityplanner.consumerreports.org/tool/review-android-app-permissions) and [iOS](https://securityplanner.consumerreports.org/tool/review-iphone-app-permissions) permissions.
   * Make sure that your devices have a remote wipe capability enabled, which will allow you to delete all the content on them if they are lost, seized, or stolen.
-Do note that remote wipe will only work if the device is still connected to the internet, and some attackers will therefore remove the SIM card or put the phone in a room with no phone reception to frustrate attempts at wiping it remotely.
-Read about how to do this for Apple [here](https://support.apple.com/en-gb/guide/icloud/mmfc0ef36f/icloud) and for Google [here](https://support.google.com/accounts/answer/6160491?hl=en).
+Do note that remote wipe will only work if the device is still connected to the internet, and some attackers will therefore enable airplane mode or put the phone in a room with no phone reception to frustrate attempts at wiping it remotely.
+Read about how to enable remote wipe for Apple [here](https://support.apple.com/en-gb/guide/icloud/mmfc0ef36f/icloud) and for Google [here](https://support.google.com/accounts/answer/6160491?hl=en).

 *Spyware*